nxglabs/qik-docs/example/content/Default-functions/Default-functions.md

        1.SendOTPv2

-•	It is Post function for getting otp in response
+•	It is Post function for app side for getting otp in response

  | API Title   | SendOTPv2                                                   |
  |-------------|-------------------------------------------------------------|